AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 The result of multi-objective optimization would be a Pareto frontier providing the decision maker with a more comprehensive view of the possible alternatives and allowing him to take more informed decisions.
 Exceptions to this are represented by Dufo-Lopez [4] that included a multi objective optimization on NPC, HDI and Job Creation and Petrelli [5] that optimizes on NPC, LCA emissions, Land Use and Job Creation.

-**Description of Integration**

-The integration of multi-objective optimization within the MicroGridsPy is a sophisticated approach that allows for the balancing of different and often conflicting objectives, such as minimizing costs while also reducing CO2 emissions.
-This method is essential in projects with multiple stakeholders having varying priorities, such as rural electrification projects.

-* Objective Function Definition: Two objectives are defined within the model: model.f1 for the Net Present Cost (NPC) and model.f2 for CO2 emissions.
-  The Objective expressions for these variables are declared, setting the sense to minimize, indicating that both objectives seek minimization.
-* Solver Configuration and Initial Calculation:The model employs the Gurobi solver with different settings for Mixed Integer Linear Programming (MILP) formulations and others.
-  Initial calculations are made to determine the minimum NPC and maximum CO2 emissions, and vice versa, which are crucial for understanding the range of the Pareto frontier.
-* Epsilon Constraint Method for Pareto Frontier: The model then uses the epsilon constraint method, a popular approach in multi-objective optimization.
-  This method involves systematically varying one objective within its feasible range (in this case, the CO2 emission) and optimizing the other objective (NPC or Operation Cost).
-  For each step, the model deactivates one objective and activates the other, ensuring that only one objective is optimized at a time.
-* Plotting the Pareto Frontier: A Pareto curve is plotted, displaying the trade-off between the two objectives.
-  This visualization is crucial as it provides decision-makers with a clear representation of the possible outcomes and the trade-offs involved.
-* Selection of Optimal Solutions: The model allows the selection of specific points on the Pareto frontier based on user preference, represented by the variable p in the code.
-  This flexibility is key in multi-objective optimization, as it accommodates different preferences and priorities.

 **Parameters**

 The following table provides a detailed overview of the parameters used in the Multi-Objective Optimization mode:

 .. list-table::